medcomdk/MedCom-FHIR-Communication/docs/assets/documents/040_Governance4FHIR-Messaging.md

 The message consists of a Bundle identified by the type "message", with the first resource in the Bundle being a MessageHeader resource.
 The MessageHeader resource has a code - the message event - that identifies the nature of the message, and it also carries additional metadata.
 The other resources in the Bundle depend on the type of the message, eg. in which context a message is triggered.

-The events supported in MedCom FHIR Messaging, along with the resources that are included in them, are defined in: [MedCom FHIR Messaging events](MedCom-FHIR-Messaging-Events.md).
+The events supported in MedCom FHIR Messaging, along with the resources that are included in them, are defined in: [Click here to read tne MedCom FHIR Messaging events](MedCom-FHIR-Messaging-Events.md).

 The destination application processes the message and returns an acknowledgement message and maybe one or more response messages, which too are a Bundle of resources identified by the type "message", with the first resource in each Bundle being a MessageHeader resource with a response section that reports the outcome of processing the message and any additional response resources required.